-These cookies are absolutely fabulous and probably one of the best things I’ve ever made with Whoppers.
-They were very malty and had the perfect level of sweetness.
+These cookies are malty and have the perfect level of sweetness.
 I read one review where someone said they were tooth-achingly sweet, but I suspect that person might have used a sweetened malted milk drink mix rather than malted milk powder.
-The malted milk powder I used was Carnation, and it does not have added sugar.
-It’s similar to Horlicks.
-The cookies aren’t that impressive to look at, but the texture is excellent.
-They’re thin and soft, but have chewy/crispy edges thanks to the melted & cooled Whoppers.
+The malted milk powder I use is Carnation and it does not have added sugar.
+It's similar to Horlicks.
+The cookies aren't that impressive to look at, but the texture is excellent.
+They're thin and soft, but have chewy/crispy edges thanks to the melted & cooled Whoppers.
 Let them sit for a while before you taste one.

 Chocolate Malt Whopper Cookies